Pueblo2/MyCourseraExploratoryDataAnalysis/README.md

 # MyCourseraExploratoryDataAnalysis
+I originally completed this assignment in the July 2015 presentation of this course, but I had to drop the course in the last 1-2 weeks because of work-life requirements.
+The assignment hasn't changed so that's why I'm resubmitting the same work except for a few minor changes and this note in the ReadMe.
+It explains why you see July 2015 throughout rather than August 2015.
+Thanks for understanding!

 Introduction

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site: